odahu/odahu-docs/source/ref_connections.rst

 Before usage, make sure that:

-    * You have had a username and password.
+    * You have a username and password.

 The following fields of connection API are required: